-It’s safe to say pretty much everyone experiences dry skin, particularly in those months when summer begins to transition to fall.
+It’s safe to say pretty much everyone experiences dry skin, particularly in those months when summer begins to transition to autumn.
 Rough, scaly patches typically pop up as temperatures drop and can be a pain to get rid of if you don’t take steps to prevent them from happening in the first place.
-‘You want to avoid what we call alligator skin,’ says dermatologist Dr. Sapna Palep, the founder of Spring Street Dermatology.
-‘Once it starts cracking like that, that’s when eczema starts happening, that’s when rashes start happening, and then just using moisturizer isn’t going to cut it, so you’ve got to take all the preventive measures.’
+“You want to avoid what we call alligator skin,” says dermatologist Dr. Sapna Palep, the founder of Spring Street Dermatology.
+“Once it starts cracking like that, that’s when eczema starts happening, that’s when rashes start happening, and then just using moisturiser isn’t going to cut it, so you’ve got to take all the preventive measures.”

 According to the dermatologists we spoke to, a big way to prevent dry skin is to make body lotion a staple in your daily routine year-round — not just in the fall and winter.
-But before we get into what lotions are best, there are some other best practices they told us that can help minimize scaly flare-ups.
-Some of them, according to dermatologist Dr. Shari Marchbein, are to avoid using stripping soaps (which typically include fragrances or SLS) and to take showers that last ‘no longer than five minutes, with warm water only.’
+But before we get into what lotions are best, there are some other best practices they told us that can help minimise scaly flare-ups.
+Some of them, according to dermatologist Dr. Shari Marchbein, are to avoid using stripping soaps (which typically include fragrances or SLS) and to take showers that last “no longer than five minutes, with warm water only.”
 Cosmetic dermatologist Dr. Shereene Idriss agrees, saying that many people tend to overdo their body-care routines, thinking that extra cleansing will somehow benefit them in the long run.
-Another way to avoid stripping the skin of natural oils while showering, according to Idriss, is to ‘limit the use of body wash and cleansers more or less to your private parts, your underarms, basically the places that really need it.’
+Another way to avoid stripping the skin of natural oils while showering, according to Idriss, is to “limit the use of body wash and cleansers more or less to your private parts, your underarms, basically the places that really need it.”
 But if you’re already taking these steps and your skin still feels rough, a body lotion can certainly go a long way to soothe it.
-Below, our six experts share their favorite body lotions for all types of dry skin, including ones suited for soothing eczema and keratosis pilaris, and even a clean option for the sustainability conscious.
+Below, our eight experts share their favourite body lotions for all types of dry skin, including ones suited for soothing eczema and keratosis pilaris, and even a clean option for the sustainability conscious.

 Best overall body lotion for dry skin

 This simple, fragrance-free cream came recommended by five of our six dermatologists as an effective, all-around hydrating treatment for dry skin.
-Marchbein generally says to ‘look for moisturizers with ceramides to help replace those stripped away in dry skin, as well as humectants such as hyaluronic acid and glycerin,’ and this formula has both ceramides and hyaluronic acid, she notes.
-Dermatologist Dr. Melissa K. Levin, the founder of Entière Dermatology, adds that ‘hyaluronic acid is an incredibly effective humectant, which means it has the ability to attract hydration to the skin’s surface but also retain that moisture as well.’
+Marchbein generally says to “look for moisturisers with ceramides to help replace those stripped away in dry skin, as well as humectants such as hyaluronic acid and glycerin,” and this formula has both ceramides and hyaluronic acid, she notes.
+Dermatologist Dr. Melissa K. Levin, the founder of Entière Dermatology, adds that “hyaluronic acid is an incredibly effective humectant, which means it has the ability to attract hydration to the skin’s surface but also retain that moisture as well.”
 The CeraVe cream’s thick texture feels cool to the touch, immediately soothing irritated skin upon application, according to Levin.
-Palep adds: ‘It’s just a good staple; what’s not to love?’
-To get the best results, Marchbein suggests applying a liberal amount (which seems reasonable at £14 a bottle) within 60 seconds of getting out of the shower, because that’s when your pores will be slightly open, allowing your skin to easily absorb the cream’s moisture.
+Palep adds: “It’s just a good staple; what’s not to love?”
+To get the best results, Marchbein suggests applying a liberal amount (which seems reasonable at £13 a bottle) within 60 seconds of getting out of the shower, because that’s when your pores will be slightly open, allowing your skin to easily absorb the cream’s moisture.
 Strategist contributor Daniela Morosini also recommends the CeraVe moisturiser for her allergy-prone, dehydrated skin.
 “It absorbed with zero irritation or stickiness,” she writes.
 “Hours later, my skin still felt soft, supple, and smooth.”
 And at £13 per tub, she says she has no qualms about slathering it on with “wild abandon.”

 Best body lotion for extremely dry skin